It is important to know the roles and rights of a shareholder in Singapore

 Regulations on shareholder rights and engagement in Singapore are governed both by statutory and non-statutory instruments as well as under common law.
 The Companies Act (CA) and the Securities and Futures Act (SFA) both comprise the core statutory framework and aptly supplemented by the Singapore Code of Corporate Governance 2012 (the Governance Code), the Listing Manual of the Singapore Exchange (the Listing Manual), and other non-statutory instruments.

 Shareholder roles and responsibilities

-Lastly, it’s worthy to note that unless restricted by the company constitution, shareholders can freely transfer shares.
-Also, unless otherwise stated in the company constitution, the board of directors cannot restrict the transfer of shares, while the transfer of shares should be filed with the Accounting and Corporate Regulatory Authority (ACRA).
+Lastly, it’s worthy to note that unless restricted by the company constitution, shareholders can freely transfer shares provided a proper instrument of transfer has been delivered to the company.
+Stamp duty for the transfer of shares shall be paid to the Inland Revenue Authority of Singapore (IRAS) and the transfer of shares should thereafter be filed with the Accounting and Corporate Regulatory Authority (ACRA).